VoIPGRID/Vialer-pjsip-iOS/README.md

 The most important part of the project is the "vialerbuild" script.
 It will:
 - download a specified version of PJSIP from SVN.
 - compile PJSIP for all iOS architectures.
+- Decide whether to compile OpenSSL, OpenH264 and OPUS into the PJSIP source.
+By default they are included for all iOS architectures.
 - build a fat static library.
 - wrap the fat library in a framework.